My First Semester Away to College

 Sundays were a dress-up day for me and other dorm residents.
 In the morning, I put on a suit to attend Catholic Mass just off of campus.
 Later, I had to wear that same suit for noon dinner served in the dorm dining hall.
 Sunday evening meals weren't served in the dining hall.
 Consequently, my friends and I would often order a pizza.

 Socially, the dormitory provided many activities.
 Once every two months, candlelight suppers were arranged between the residents of our dorm and other co-ed dormitories.
 Our dining partners were always blind dates.
-I took the first one to a house party and the second one, Sally who I really liked, accompanied me to the Homecoming Show where Bob Hope was performing.
+I took the first one to a house party and the second one, Sally who I liked, accompanied me to the Homecoming Show where Bob Hope was performing.
 Twice a semester, our dorm also had parties on Saturday night where 3.2 percent beer was served.

 Carson Gulley Hall